Jelamrraval/QuizFusion/README.md

 ## About the Project

-QuizFusion is a simple and interactive MCQ (Multiple Choice Question) quiz website developed to make learning easier and more enjoyable.
-The platform allows users to log in, attempt quizzes, receive instant results, and improve their knowledge through regular practice.
-It is designed with a clean, responsive interface so that it works smoothly on desktops, tablets, and mobile devices.
+QuizFusion is a simple and interactive MCQ (Multiple Choice Question) quiz platform currently being developed to make learning easier and more enjoyable.
+It helps students practice quizzes, receive instant results, and improve their knowledge through regular practice.

-The main goal of QuizFusion is to provide students with an easy-to-use platform where they can test their knowledge, learn from their mistakes, and build confidence through quizzes.
+The platform is especially useful for **Diploma Engineering students** preparing for **DDCET**, as well as anyone who wants to strengthen their concepts through MCQ-based learning.
+It is designed with a clean and responsive interface that works smoothly on desktops, tablets, and mobile devices.

+## 🚧 Project Status

+QuizFusion is currently under development.

+The repository currently contains the project overview and documentation.
+The source code and new features will be uploaded regularly as development progresses.

 ## Features